awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-weighted.md

 A priority and a domain name that specifies a mail server, for example, **10 mailserver\.example\.com**\.

 **NAPTR — Name Authority Pointer**
 Six space\-separated settings that are used by Dynamic Delegation Discovery System \(DDDS\) applications to convert one value to another or to replace one value with another\.
-For more information, see [NAPTR Record Type](ResourceRecordTypes.md#NAPTRFormat)\.
+For more information, see [NAPTR record type](ResourceRecordTypes.md#NAPTRFormat)\.

 **PTR — Pointer**
 The domain name that you want Route 53 to return\.

 **SPF — Sender Policy Framework**
 An SPF record enclosed in quotation marks, for example, **"v=spf1 ip4:192\.168\.0\.1/16\-all"**\.
 SPF records are not recommended\.
-For more information, see [Supported DNS Record Types](ResourceRecordTypes.md)\.
+For more information, see [Supported DNS record types](ResourceRecordTypes.md)\.

 **SRV — Service locator**
 An SRV record\.
 For information about SRV record format, refer to the applicable documentation\.
 The format of an SRV record is: